zxeenu/heavy-telegram-bot/README.md

 ## Logger Service

-The Logger service is a Golang application that listens to log events from RabbitMQ.
-This application will serve as a central hub to store logs to find our what is happening in our event choreography.
+The Logger service is a Go application that listens to log events from RabbitMQ and stores them centrally.
+It provides visibility into system behavior across services and helps monitor event choreography.

-## Current
+## 🧩 Current Flow

 ```mermaid
 flowchart TD